• Skip to primary navigation

 • ×

-Home » Rice, Noodles, Potatoes » Tofu Adobo Rice
+Home » Rice, Noodles, Potatoes » Adobo Rice

 tofu adobo rice with chopped green onion toppings served in a black bowl